eduNEXT/picasso/README.rst

 - **Configurable BuildKit parallelism**: By default, the workflow limits parallelism during the build process to optimize resource usage, although this can be changed using the ``ENABLE_LIMIT_BUILDKIT_PARALLELISM`` input.
 This is useful for low-powered machines, like `Github Actions standard runners`_.
 - **Private repository access**: SSH keys are used to clone private repositories securely.
 The SSH private key should be stored as a secret in the repository, and must have access to the repository specified in ``STRAIN_REPOSITORY``.
 - **Extra commands**: The workflow allows running additional custom commands with ``tutor picasso run-extra-commands``.
 For details, refer to the `tutor-contrib-picasso`_ documentation.
-- **Environment setup**: The workflow sets up and configures Tutor Virtual Environments (TVM), installs necessary plugins like ``tutor-contrib-picasso``, and prepares the environment to build and push Docker images using the `Tutor CLI`_.
+- **Environment setup**: The workflow sets up installs necessary plugins like ``tutor-contrib-picasso``, and prepares the environment to build and push Docker images using the `Tutor CLI`_.

 .. _tutor-contrib-picasso: https://github.com/eduNEXT/tutor-contrib-picasso/
 .. _Github Actions standard runners: https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners